Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions? Register here

 Fashion should be fun.
-And that means freedom to experiment, even if you do make the odd faux pas.
-So don’t let the so-called style ‘experts’ dictate your every fashion move, because their wardrobe ‘no-no’ could actually be a big ‘yes-yes’ on you...
+And that means having the freedom to experiment, even if you do make the odd faux pas.
+So don’t let the so-called style ‘experts’ and their basic fashion rules dictate your every style move, because their wardrobe ‘no-no’ could actually be a big ‘yes-yes’ on you...

 Rule: Never mix stripes and patterns

 Break it!
-Conventional fashion wisdom says, you should always team a patterned top or bottom half with something plain and restrained.
+Conventional fashion wisdom says a basic fashion rule is that you should always team a patterned top or bottom half with something plain and restrained.
 But if you’re feeling brave, you can combine florals, graphics, stripes and checks to stunning effect.
 The trick is to offset smaller, intricately patterned florals with a bolder stripe or check, and larger stand-out prints with a narrow pinstripe or small neat checks.